Record live TV on your Plex Media Server NAS – Huge news from Plex

 Where shall I buy my Plex Media Server NAS for Live TV?

-As always, if you have a question about NAS or need help sorting your first Plex Media Server, contact the guys at SPAN.COM, the NAS Experts.
+As always, if you have a question about NAS or need help sorting your first Plex Media Server, contact the guys the NAS Experts.
 They will provide all the technical advice you need, as well as building your NAS solution from the ground up, check your drives (any bad sectors and more), configure your RAID and ship you a ready to go NAS with Plex installed and ready to go!
 Click to find out more.